-Executive Risk Committee (ERC) Committee members All Executive Directors and senior managers Summary terms of reference The Executive Risk Committee is responsible for acting on behalf of the Board and Board Risk Committee in the management and oversight of The Nottingham's principal risks and the review of relevant policies to ensure that the Society acts in such a way as to organise, manage and protect the Society's assets to deliver value to members through the provision of savings and mortgages, whilst remaining within law, regulation and clear, agreed Board risk appetites.
+Executive Risk Committee (ERC) Committee members All Executive Directors and senior managers Summary terms of reference The Executive Risk Committee is responsible for acting on behalf of the Board and Board Risk Committee in the management and oversight of The Nottingham's principal risks.
+It reviews relevant policies to ensure that the Society acts in such a way as to organise, manage and protect the Society's assets to deliver value to members through the provision of savings and mortgages, whilst remaining within law, regulation and agreed Board risk appetites.
 Frequency Minimum eight meetings per annum

 Assets and Liabilities Committee (ALCO) Committee members One Executive Director and relevant senior managers.
-Summary terms of reference The Assets and Liabilities Committee (ALCO) is responsible for overseeing The Nottingham's liquidity risk, market and interest rate risk, credit risk and its capital adequacy risk.
+Summary terms of reference The Assets and Liabilities Committee (ALCO) is responsible for overseeing The Nottingham's liquidity risk, market and interest rate risk, credit risk and its capital sustainability risk.
 In addition, ALCO reviews treasury activity for compliance with approved treasury policies and procedures.
 It fulfils this role by ensuring that appropriate policies, strategies and processes exist for the management of The Nottingham's treasury function.
 It receives regular reports on the activities and performance of The Nottingham's treasury function.
 The ALCO is supported by three sub-committees: Credit Committee (CC); Prudential Oversight Committee (POC); and Liquidity and Funding Committee (LAF).
 Frequency Monthly

-Operational Risk & Resilience Committee (ORRC) Committee members Director of Member Services and relevant senior managers.
+Operational Risk & Resilience Committee (ORRC) Committee members Chief Customer Officer and relevant senior managers.
 Summary terms of reference The ORRC is responsible for actively overseeing the management of operational risk across The Nottingham.
 It is also responsible for ensuring that the Society maintains sufficient operational resilience to ensure the ongoing delivery of key services to customers.
 Operational risk is defined as the risk of loss resulting from human factors, inadequate or failed internal processes and systems or from external events.
 Operational risk exists in every aspect of the Society's business activities.
-The ORRC is supported by two sub-committees: Information Risk Committee (IRC); and Health &amp; Safety Committee (HSC).
-Frequency Minimum eight meetings per annum
+The ORRC is supported by two sub-committees: Information Risk Committee (IRC); and Health & Safety Committee (HSC).
+Frequency Quarterly

-Legal, Regulatory & Conduct Risk Committee (LRC) Committee members General Counsel and relevant senior managers.
+Legal, Regulatory & Conduct Risk Committee (LRC) Committee members Head of Compliance and relevant senior managers.
 Summary terms of reference The LRC is responsible for overseeing how the Society conducts its business, ensuring that all customer impacting activities are conducted in a clear, transparent and fair manner, delivering fair outcomes for customers.
-The LRC is supported by one sub-committee:Product Approval Committee (PAC).
+The LRC is supported by one sub-committee: Product Approval Committee (PAC).
 Frequency Minimum eight meetings per annum

-Model Governance Model Governance Committee (MGC) Committee members Relevant senior managers Summary terms of reference The MGC is responsible for assisting the Executive Risk Committee in the oversight of models and End User Computing (EUC) applications that are used throughout The Nottingham's strategic and operational activities.
+Model Governance Committee (MGC)

+Committee members Relevant senior managers

+Summary terms of reference The MGC is responsible for assisting the Executive Risk Committee in the oversight of computer-based models and End User Computing (EUC) applications that are used throughout The Nottingham's strategic and operational activities.

+The Committee oversees the management of risks related to models to ensure that models are included within the Society's governance framework, and are robustly designed, developed, documented and reviewed.

 Frequency Minimum four meetings per annum